Sunscreen In A Pill?

 Sun protection through sunscreens has a mechanism.
 Applicable traditional sunscreens work by combining organic and inorganic active ingredients.
 Inorganic ingredients like zinc oxide or titanium oxide reflect or scatter ultraviolet (UV) radiation.
 Organic ingredients like octyl methoxycinnamate (OMC) or oxybenzone absorb UV radiation, dissipating it as heat.
 The Sun Protection Factor or SPF measures how effectively the sunscreen formula limits skin exposure to UV rays that burn the skin.
 The higher the SPF the more protection the sunscreen will provide against UV rays.
 This mechanism, however, is just not possible to be achieved by the use of mere pills.

 The mechanism of protection against skin cancer utilized by the pills revolves around the use of Polypodium leucotomos, an extract of a Central American fern plant.
 Studies have shown the fern extract increases the amount of time it takes for skin to burn when exposed to ultraviolet (UV) light.
 Polypodium leucotomos acts as an antioxidant, so it protects the skin from oxidative damage caused by sun exposure.
 In addition, European studies have shown Polypodium leucotomos can reduce sun sensitivity in people with polymorphous light eruption, a condition that causes an itchy rash when the skin is exposed to the sun.
-However, what remains the point of debate and a discouraging factor is that Polypodium leucotomos cannot be given a Sun Protection Factor (SPF) rating because the product is not applied to the skin and the effectiveness of the fern extract pill provides significantly less protection.
+However, what remains the point of debate and a discouraging factor is that Polypodium leucotomos cannot be given a Sun Protection Factor (SPF) rating because the product is not applied to the skin and the effectiveness of the fern extract sunscreen in a pill provides significantly less protection.

 The Food and Drug Administration (FDA) has warned consumers to steer clear of these so-called sunscreen pills.
 Warning letters have been sent to companies for misleading their consumer base with false claims of dietary supplements which can provide sun protection.
 The FDA has been trying to remind consumers that there is no pill or capsule which can serve as an adequate substitute to sunscreen.
 The specific companies which were called out by the FDA include the makers of Advanced Skin Brightening Formula, Sunsafe Rx, Solaris are, and Sunergetic, which were all asked to correct their violations and review their previous claims.
 These companies are guilty of putting the health of their customers at risk.
 They are giving them a false sense of security by allowing them to believe that their pills are sufficient protection from harmful UV rays.
 Consumers place their trust in such companies and for these companies to in turn jeopardize their wellbeing, is nothing short of appalling.